Mesothelioma Lawsuits

 Asbestos Trust Claims

-Many of the manufacturers involved in early asbestos litigation filed bankruptcy.
+Many of the manufacturers involved in early asbestos litigation filed for bankruptcy.
 Instead of suing these manufacturers directly, lawyers file asbestos trust fund claims for mesothelioma patients.

 Companies deposited about $37 billion into the trusts.
 More than $18 billion has been paid to claimants.